radumg/AEC-hackathon-Dynamo-Workshop/README.md

 ```
 ## Revit Node Development - Part 3

 Everything covered so far will run smoothly in Dynamo Sandbox and it's great to use it to get started developing nodes, but soon enough you'll want to be interacting with Revit elements too.
-A great thing of zero touch nodes is that they'll let you use the Revit and Dynamo API at the same time, this might be a bit confusing but we'll see soon how to do that, the [revitapidocs](http://www.revitapidocs.com/) website is great to get familiar with the Revit API.
+A great feature of zero touch nodes is that they'll let you use the Revit and Dynamo API at the same time!
+This might be a bit confusing at first, but we'll see soon how to do that and the [revitapidocs](http://www.revitapidocs.com/) website is great to get familiar with the Revit API.

 The Revit elements you access inside of Dynamo are not the native ones, but are *wrappers* around them, we'll also see more in detail what this means.

 ### References

 We need to add 3 more references manually, as these don't come as NuGet packages.

-Right click on references > Add Reference > Browse...
+In your VisualStudio project, right click on `References` > `Add Reference` > `Browse`...

 ![1501862943817](assets/1501862943817.png)